ruslanlap/PowerToysRun-Bored/README.md

 <details>
 <summary><b>Does it work offline?</b></summary>
-No, an internet connection is required since the plugin uses free online APIs for quotes, jokes, exchange rates, time, and other features.
+No, an internet connection is required to search for stations since the plugin uses the Radio Browser API for network requests.
 </details>

 <details>
 <summary><b>Can I change the activation keyword?</b></summary>
 Yes!
-PowerToys Settings → PowerToys Run → Plugins → Bored → Change "bored" to your preference (e.g., "b", "fun").
+PowerToys Settings → PowerToys Run → Plugins → Radio → Change "radio" to your preference (e.g., "r", "fm")
 </details>

 <details>
-<summary><b>What currencies are supported?</b></summary>
-Over 160 currencies including USD, EUR, GBP, JPY, UAH, and many more.
-Supports all major world currencies.
+<summary><b>How many stations are available?</b></summary>
+Over 30,000 radio stations from around the world via Radio Browser API - a free, community-maintained database.
 </details>

 <details>
-<summary><b>Do I need API keys?</b></summary>
-No!
-All APIs are free and open, no API keys required.
-The plugin works out of the box.
+<summary><b>Can I copy the station URL?</b></summary>
+Yes!
+Press Ctrl+C or right-click on a result and select "Copy URL".
 </details>

 <details>
-<summary><b>What text transformations are available?</b></summary>
+<summary><b>What audio formats are supported?</b></summary>
-upper, lower, reverse, title, and more.
-Type `bored text` to see all available commands.
+MP3, AAC, OGG, FLAC, and more - depends on your media player's capabilities.
 </details>

 <details>
-<summary><b>Are results copied automatically?</b></summary>
+<summary><b>Does it support other languages?</b></summary>
 Yes!
-When you press Enter, results are automatically copied to your clipboard.
-You can also use Ctrl+C or right-click menu.
+The plugin shows stations from around the world in various languages.
+The interface supports UTF-8.
 </details>

 ---

 ## 🔒 Security & Privacy

-- ✅ **No API keys**: No sensitive credentials required
-- ✅ **Free APIs only**: Uses only free, open APIs
+- ✅ **100% local**: All data stored on your machine
 - ✅ **No tracking**: Zero analytics or telemetry
 - ✅ **Open source**: Full code transparency
+- ✅ **API only**: Access only Radio Browser API
 - ✅ **MIT License**: Free to use for any purpose

-**Your data stays yours.** No cloud sync, local caching only, complete privacy.
+**Your data stays yours.** No cloud sync, local logging only, complete privacy.

 ---